pmreis/TeslaImprovementBacklog/README.md

 - [ ] Make Enhanced Autopilot and Full Self-Driving available as subscriptions in Europe.
 - [ ] Support for voice commands should be equal on all supported languages [[6]](#note-6).
 - [ ] Switch off the interior lights (both dome and ambient lights) if the car is locked, no one is sitting on the inside and dog/camp mode is inactive.
-- [ ] Add fold/unfold mirrors to the shortcut list of the left scroll wheel.
+- [X] Add fold/unfold mirrors to the shortcut list of the left scroll wheel. **Added on 2024.38.25**
 - [ ] Fix navigation ignoring certain roads [[7]](#note-7).
 - [X] Allow turning off the wipers when on Autopilot [[8]](#note-8). **Solved on 2023.44.25**
 - [ ] Add option to turn off wireless phone charging.
 - [ ] Allow turning off air flow for the passenger side alone, on Model 3/Y prior to Highland.
 - [ ] Copy full itinerary to vehicle from phone App like Google Maps, instead of just the destination point.
-- [X] Dead reackoning not re-enabling after prolonged deep sleep [[9]](#note-9). **Issue can be fixed remotely by Service Center**
+- [X] Dead reckoning not re-enabling after prolonged deep sleep [[9]](#note-9). **Issue can be fixed remotely by Service Center**
-- [ ] Add the estimated finish date/time for charging on the App, besides the remaining time. [[10]](#note-9)
+- [ ] Add the estimated finish date/time for charging on the App, besides the remaining time [[10]](#note-10).
 - [ ] Restore the minimum parking back-sensor distance of 30cm on Model 3.
-This was set to 40cm after update 2024.14.6.
+This was set to 40 cm after update 2024.14.6.
 - [X] Solve Tesla App rendering issues introduced since early April release: https://www.youtube.com/shorts/RHsV7483uVQ. **This seemed to be related with iOS and was solved with iOS 18 upgrade**
+- [ ] Remove the "Bluetooth on" requirement on Android to see saved sentry videos.
+- [ ] Make calendar scroll faster on Intel processors.
+- [ ] Keep option on climate controls should keep the current settings, not change it to auto.

 # Notes